iipc/awesome-web-archiving/README.md

 * Use the following format:
    * `[Name](link)` (Status: **Stable** or **In Development**) - Brief Description of what the module does
 * Make an individual pull request for each new item.
-* Link additions should be inserted alphabetically to the relavant category.
+* Link additions should be inserted alphabetically to the relevant category.
 * New categories or improvements to the existing categorization are welcome.
 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.